stephenharris/WordPressBehatExtension/README.md

 ## Aim

 The aim of this project is to provide a collection of context classes that allow for easy testing of WordPress' core functionality.
 Those contexts can then be built upon to test your site/plugin/theme-specific functionality.

+## Health Warning

+This is not to be used on a live site.
+Your WordPress tables **will** be cleared of all data.

+Currently this extension also over-rides your `wp-config.php` but this implementation may change in the future.

 ## Changelog